transdigiware/blockchain/howto/ibp-console-build-network.md

 After you deploy the CA, you need to associate an admin identity.
 This will allow you to operate your CA and use it to create your organization MSP, register users, and your **peer**.

 Advanced users may already have their own CA, and not want to create a new CA in the console.
 If your existing CA can issue certificates in `X.509` format, you can use certificates from your own external CA instead of creating a new CA here.
 The CA should sign using ECDSA and the defaults should be set to use P256 curve.
-See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca) for more information.
+See this topic on [How to use certificates from an external CA with your peer or orderer](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca) for more information.

 ### Associating the CA admin identity
 {: #ibp-console-build-network-ca-admin}